 The mission of the Emerging Leaders Council is to advise Falk College Department of Sport Management students in conjunction with faculty and staff, the Director of Alumni and Events, the Assistant Dean for Advancement, and the Dean of Falk College in endeavors to further the strategic objectives of the college.
 The council is to assist with preparation of the next generation of Sport Management alumni, to equip them with the tools necessary to be successful professionals.

-- Daniel Anyaegbunam, Esq, Football Operations and Administration, National Football League
+- Daniel Anyaegbunam, Esq, Attorney

 - Harrison Avigdor, USA Basketball Analyst, National Basketball Association

 - Danielle Berman, Founder and CEO, Tackle What’s Next

 - Nicole Cost, Internship Placement Coordinator & Instructor, Sport Management Dept., Syracuse University

 - P.J.
 Davidson, Vice President of Sales, Queensboro FC

 - Jim Geant, Senior Manager, Business Development & Strategic Partnerships, New York Road Runners

 - Jenna Harmer, Senior Manager of Volunteer Programs, Make-A-Wish New Jersey